-The Board gives consideration to all aspects of diversity, including gender, on the Board although it continues to adopt the principle that all appointments should be based on merit and the skills and experience that the individual can bring, and take into account the composition, skills and experience on the Board.
-As a result, the Board has not set an aspirational target for gender split.
-However, the percentage of females on our Board is 30%.
-As at the date of this report the equivalent percentage for all staff (excluding the NEDs) is 72%, and 78% of the Heads of Department are female.
+The Board considers all aspects of diversity, including gender, of the Board, although it continues to adopt the principle that all appointments should be based on merit and the skills and experience that the individual can bring.
+The Board also considers the composition, skills and experience of the Board.
+As a result, an aspirational target for gender split has not been set.
+However, the percentage of females on our Board is 27%.
+As at the end of 2019 the equivalent percentage for all staff (excluding the NEDs) is 67%, and 82% of the Heads of Department are female.

-Performance Evaluation
+Board Evaluation

 The Board undertakes an annual evaluation of the performance and effectiveness of the Board together with an annual review of the performance of individual Directors.
-The evaluation was facilitated by HR Consultants Limited.

-In 2018, internal performance evaluations of the Audit & Risk, Nomination & Remuneration and Investment Committees were carried out at the meeting by all relevant Committee Members.
+In 2019, internal performance evaluations of the Audit & Risk, Nomination & Remuneration and Investment Committees were carried out at meetings by all relevant Committee Members.
 The results were discussed by the relevant Committees and any appropriate improvements were identified for action.

-In 2018, Board Members were subject to an independent 360 degree review of their own performance and that of other Directors.
-Each Board Member, as part of their formal face-to-face appraisal interview, provided comments on their own effectiveness and that of their fellow Board Members.
+In 2019, individual Board Members were subject to formal face to face appraisal interviews with the Chairman of the Board.
+As part of this process, each Board member provided comments on their own effectiveness and that of their fellow Board Members.
 The results were evaluated and conclusions drawn with corrective action taken where necessary.
-Individual Board Members were also subject to formal face to face appraisal interviews with the

-Chairman of the Board.
 The Senior Independent Director carried out a formal face to face appraisal interview of the Chairman of the Board.